NAB customers: registrations

 An appeal from that decision to the Full Court of the Federal Court is listed for 18 and 19 August 2014.

-For more information about the bank fees class actions, go to the secure website www.financialredress.com.au.
+For more information about the bank fees class actions, go to www.financialredress.com.au.
 Financial Redress is a wholly owned subsidiary of Bentham IMF.

 Registrations for the class actions are closed until further notice however if you are an existing registered group member please address any queries to Financial Redress on 1300 4 REDRESS (1300 473 373).